KatarzynaNowakowskaTester/KatarzynaNowakowskaTester/README.md

 ## About me:

-I worked for a long time as a shop assistant and I saw how quickly new technology shows up in our daily life.
+I worked for a long time as a Shop Assistant and I saw how quickly new technology shows up in our daily life.
 Now I want to develop my skills according to these changes and become a part of the modern industrial revolution.
 I am interested in the whole quality assurance processes and I hope to become QA Manager in the further future, but for now I want to improve my skills as a Software Tester, because I like exploring new applications, finding new useful tools, looking deeply into new features, and tracking different bugs and errors.

 So far I find exploratory testing the most exciting of all types of tests.
-Maybe because it's like a small detective investigation - you learn how the application works during using it and precisely seek anything that looks suspicious.
+Maybe because it's like a small detective investigation - you learn how the application works while using it and precisely seek anything that looks suspicious.
 Also test planning is very interesting for me - because every single application needs a different approach and it's important to select wisely from multiple possibilities - it's like a giant puzzle.

 ## Me in few words: